Need some help? Request a call back or call us +44 (0) 203 178 2048

 • Age: The applicant must be over the age of 18.

-• Relationship: The applicant must be engaged to or agreed to enter into a civil partnership with a British citizen or a person who is settled in the UK.
+• Relationship: The applicant must be engaged to or have agreed to enter into a civil partnership with a British citizen or a person settled in the UK.

-• Financial requirements: The applicants sponsor must meet the financial requirements, which includes showing that the UK sponsor earns a minimum income of £18,600 per year or has sufficient savings to support the applicant.
-Additional income and savings are required for any additional dependents.
+• Financial requirements: The applicant’s sponsor must meet the financial requirements, which include showing that the UK sponsor earns a minimum income of £29,000 per year or has sufficient savings to support the applicant.

 • Accommodation: The applicant and sponsor must have suitable accommodation in the UK for themselves and any dependents without recourse to public funds.